rubenosaka/ruben-gonzalez-cv/ARCHITECTURE.md

 This project implements a **simplified, lightweight architecture** focused on practical solutions and maintainable code.
 The architecture prioritizes type safety, validation, and direct data access over complex patterns.

-> **Note**: This project intentionally uses a simplified architecture as part of a developer CV.
+> **Note**: This project intentionally uses a simplified architecture as part of a developer resume.
 It demonstrates practical engineering thinking rather than over-engineering.

 ## Architecture Layers